bpuchala/kmc-lotto/README.md

 Once constructed, calling an event selector's `select_event` method will select the next event, returning its ID and the time step for that selection (in units inverse to those of your event rates).
 Note that the rejection event selector will repeatedly attempt to select until an event is accepted.

-For an example of kmc-lotto in action, see [apb-kmc](https://github.com/jonaskaufman/apb-kmc).
+For an example of kmc-lotto in action, see [apb-kmc](https://github.com/jonaskaufman/apb-kmc) and [libcasm-clexmonte](https://github.com/prisms-center/CASMcode_clexmonte).